Longyearbyen: Geography

-Longyearbyen is in the lower portion of the Longyear Valley, along the Longyear River.
+Longyearbyen, despite being the part of the country Norway, is not part of the mainland Norway.
+It is in the lower portion of the Longyear Valley, along the Longyear River.
 The lower parts of the town lie along the southwestern shore of the bay of Adventfjorden, a 7 by 4 km branch of Isfjorden.
 Longyearbyen is on the Nordenskiöld Land peninsula of Spitsbergen, the largest island of the Svalbard archipelago.
 Across the bay lie the ghost towns of Advent City and Hiorthhamn.
 It is the world's second northernmost town, with all settlements further north (excluding Ny-Ålesund) being research or meteorological outposts.
 The northernmost permanent settlement in the world is Alert, Canada, in the Qikiqtaaluk Region of Nunavut, while the true northernmost settlement in the world is Camp Barneo in April.

 Longyearbyen is divided into several neighbourhoods.
 On the west side of the river, along the bay, lies the port and affiliated utility and industrial services.
 The western part of this area is called ' and the eastern part '.
 Above lies ', the site of the governor's offices.
 Slightly up the valley on the west side lies ' and the church.
 Even further up lies the graveyard, then ' and the cinema, and finally '.
 Most of the residential, commercial and cultural institutions are on the east side of the river.
 Along the bay the area is called '.
 Further up lies the university centre and ', the largest residential area.
 Southwards from there is the main shopping area as well as the town hall.
 To the east is the residential area ' and further up ', which is also the location of the school.
 Furthest up in the valley is Mine 2b and ', which is mostly used as student housing.
 Westwards out of town towards ' is the airport and Mine 3.
 The remaining mines are in ', to the east of town.